RohanLone/Portfolio/index.md

 ## Project 3
 # [Water Quality Analysis & Data Modeling](https://github.com/RohanLone/Water-Quality-Analysis-and-Ensemble-Modeling/blob/main/water-quality-analysis-and-ensemble-modeling.ipynb)
 Water quality is one amongst the foremost important factors in a healthy ecosystem.
 Clean water supports various plants and wildlife.
-Create a model to determine if the sample tested from the water body is fit for human consumption or not.
+Created a model to determine if the sample tested from the water body is fit for human consumption or not.

 * Built an predictive model using `Ensemble learning technique`.
 * Performed Data Preprocessing, Data Visualization and Data Modeling.